Ferrari F12berlinetta ~ 2012-Present

 With all this power the Ferrari F12 Berlinetta needed some help to put its muscle to the ground and save you from sending your precious F12 into the ditch.
 So as usual the ESC (Electronic Stability Control) and F1-Trac (traction control) are standard, while the 3rd generation of electronic differential (E-Diff 3), also standard, is controllable via the Manettino.
 The Manettino not only changes the differential’s behavior but it also changes the ride quality by altering the Magnetorheological dampers (SCM-E) transforming the F12’s behavior from a Grand Tourer if you felt like it to a ferocious Sports GT.
 And a Sports GT is what the Ferrari F12 Berlinetta really is with its insane power and fast reacting but sharp steering responses.
 As usual pure power is nothing without stopping power and as mentioned, the Ferrari F12 has plenty of it with its massive all around carbon disc brakes (CCM3) with 398 mm at the front and 360 mm at the rear.
 But not to be left alone doing the hard braking work, High-Performance ABS and EBD, which the latter one distributes braking force across the four wheels where braking is most needed are very welcome additions.

-After all is said and done this last V12 Ferrari flagship represents such an evolution over the previous 599 GTB, and its already mind bending 620 hp and 670 hp GTO street racing brother.
-This is not just from a pure display of power point of view, but also from its size factor which gives the Ferrari F12 a more practical day to day offer than the 599 GTB, I wonder what Ferrari will come up with next…
+After all is said and done this V12 Ferrari flagship represents an immense evolution over the previous 599 GTB, and its already mind bending 620 hp and 670 hp GTO street racing brother.
+This is not just from a pure display of power point of view, but also from its size factor which gives the Ferrari F12 a more practical day to day offer than the 599 GTB.

 |Model/Year||Ferrari F12berlinetta / Feb.
 2012-Present|